 Badminton isn’t the sport it is without the environment in which it is played.

 An indoor environment with ample space is the kind of space you need for a good badminton game.
 The indoor space also needs enough room surrounding the court, especially for tournament games.
 Last but surely not least, there must also be enough space overhead.

 The badminton court itself must follow the standard measurements set by the BWF.
 According to the BWF, a badminton court needs to be 13.4 meters long and 6.1 meters wide.
 Diagonally, the court is 14.72 meters.
 If you do the math, this gives you a total playing area of roughly 81.75 square meters.
 If you’d like the dimensions in feet without breaking out your calculator, here they are.

 The immediate space surrounding the court won’t count as part of the legal playing area.
 Instead, these will be for the technical officials like the umpire, service judge, and line judges.
 The space beyond this will be for the audience.

 I mentioned something about space overhead.
 The overhead space, or ceiling height, needs to be high enough to accommodate a shuttlecock’s flight arc.
-Based on the BWF’s requirements, the minimum ceiling height is 12 meters.
+Based on the BWF’s requirements, the minimum ceiling height is 12 meters or 39 feet.
 Of course, you’ll see some higher ceiling heights since courts can differ in their architecture.

 Played with Rackets and Shuttlecocks Across a Net